Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 **Note:**
 * m1(int... x) -> we can call this method by passing a group of int values and x will become 1D array.
 >>>m1(int... x) == int[] x
-* m1(int[]... x) -> we can call this method by passing a group of 1D int arrays and x will become 2D int array
+* m1(int[]... x) -> we can call this method by passing a group of 1D int arrays and x will become 2D int array.
 >>>m1(int[]... x) == int[][] x
 ```java
 public class Temp {